hindutva/hindutva.github.io/content/main/self-cultivation/ritual/unusual.md

 - Modern examples: Joe Hutto.

 ## Sex
-- See various sexual symbolisms used in adoring deities [here](../../../tattvam/deva/index/).
+- Consider various sexual symbolisms used in adoring deities.

 ### niyoga (sperm donation)
 - ashvamedha having a niyoga component at one point in time.